Mitchell Mesa Mitchell Mesa

 2. Rough estimating

-For a normal Bozeman home of roughly 2500-3500 square feet, with windows typically between 16 and 30 square feet each, you can expect to pay between $1,000 and $2,500 per unit, installed.
+For a normal Bozeman home of roughly 2500-3500 square feet, with windows typically under 28 square feet each, you can expect to pay between $2,000 and $3,000 per unit, installed.
 That’s still a huge range, but here are some of the factors you can control, to help you narrow it down.

 Material.